Microservices Best Practices For Leaders and Coders

 Microservices Best Practice #1: Evaluate Whether Microservices Architecture Best Fits The Requirements

-Before diving headfirst into your Microservices journey, think about whether this architectural style is appropriate for your project.
-This is the first and one of the most important Microservices Best Practices to consider.
-Take into account aspects like how complex your project is, whether it needs to scale quickly, the dynamics of your development teams, the variety of technologies used, how frequently you need updates, and whether you need independently deployable elements.
-Avoid adopting the microservices trend just because it’s popular by analyzing your project to find areas where it makes sense to divide it into more manageable, value-driven operations.
+Consider aspects like the complexity of your project, whether it needs to scale quickly, the dynamics of your development teams, the variety of technologies used, how frequently you need updates, and whether you need independently deployable elements.
+Avoid adopting the microservices trend just because it’s popular.
+Analyze your project to find areas where it makes sense to divide it into more manageable, value-driven operations.

-Ensure that your application can be split into microservices without losing its fundamental functionality by carefully designing and evaluating it.
+Carefully design and evaluate your application to ensure that it can be split into microservices without losing its fundamental functionality.

-We should assess whether microservices are appropriate for the video streaming application before jumping in.
-We might consider keeping the video streaming portion as a monolith while implementing microservices for user authentication and payment processing if we discover that the video streaming service itself doesn’t need frequent updates or scalability, but other components like user authentication and payment processing do.
+We should assess whether microservices are appropriate for the video streaming application before proceeding.
+If we discover that the video streaming service itself doesn’t need frequent updates or scalability, but other components like user authentication and payment processing do, we might consider keeping the video streaming portion as a monolith while implementing microservices for user authentication and payment processing.

 Microservices Best Practice #2: Single Responsibility Principle

 One fundamental principle to bear in mind when exploring the realm of microservices is to keep them focused and modest.
 It is referred to as the “Single Responsibility Principle.”
-It implies that each microservice should only be in charge of one task or responsibility.
+This implies that each microservice should handle only one task or responsibility.
 Why?
-Well, if a microservice is overloaded with tasks and something goes wrong, it could have a domino effect on the entire system.
+If a microservice is overloaded with tasks and something goes wrong, it could have a domino effect on the entire system.

-In the video streaming application, we can divide out various microservices for specialized tasks in accordance with the single responsibility concept.
+In the video streaming application, we can divide out various microservices for specialized tasks per the single responsibility concept.
 For instance, we may create a Login Service that handles user login alone, a Video Service that handles video playback alone, and a Recommendation Service that concentrates on suggesting content.
-Each microservice would carry out its specific mission on its own.
+Each microservice would carry out its specific mission independently.

 Microservices Best Practice #3: Use Asynchronous Communication To Achieve Loose Coupling